-Born a subject of the British Empire, as the IRA waged a war for independence and the Black and Tans marauded across the island, he died a citizen of a partitioned but independent Republic at peace with herself and her neighbors.
+Liam Cosgrave was born a subject of the British Empire as the IRA waged a war for independence and the Black and Tans marauded across the island, but died a citizen of a partitioned but independent Republic at peace with herself and her neighbors.

-No stranger to public service or power, his father, William Thomas, took up the baton of leadership after the shock assassination of Michael Collins in 1921.
-For the first ten years of the new Free State’s existence, he chartered a difficult course in a divided country that was still suffering from terrible grief after the deaths of thousands during the Great War, the 1916 Rebellion, the War of Independence and then the Civil War.
+No stranger to public service or power, his father William Thomas took up the baton of leadership after the shock assassination of Michael Collins in 1922.
+For the first ten years of the new Free State’s existence, he chartered a difficult course in a divided country that was still suffering from terrible grief after the deaths of thousands during the Great War, the 1916 Rebellion, the War of Independence, and then the Civil War.

 When asked if the party was set to become more left-wing under on his watch he replied cryptically, “A bird never flew on one wing.”